MatthewBooth/OTAUpdates/Romhut.md

   You can also use this in your AOSP ROM.
 You should know how to add this to your build, if so.
 A makefile is included.

-- Unpack the zip from the above link into your system folder.
-There is one for Lollipop and greater devices and one for KitKat and earlier
+- Open the .apk file using an archive manager like 7zip and extract the necessary lib file for your device.
+Most devices will use armeabi, armeabi-v7a or arm64-v8a.
+Please the libbypass.so file in your system folder as follows:

+For Lollipop devices put the apk and lib file like this -- system/app/OTAUpdates/base.apk
+														-- system/app/OTAUpdates/lib/arm/libbypass.so

+For Pre-Lollipop devices, like this 					-- system/app/OTAUpdates.apk
+														-- system/lib/libbypass.so

 #### Head over to Romhut